STEVE-916-create/Fancade-Game-Downloader/README.md

 There is a `input()` in the Python file to prompt you for the Fancade game link.
 Plus it makes it so that YOU can edit it!

-Remember to zip the downloaded file to actually import it to Fancade.
+For the mobilers: Remember to zip the downloaded file to actually import it to Fancade.
+Also sadly this won't work for iOS, the web version will fix that.

 ## Risks and stuff